Outside Studies Program

 - applicants meet the eligibility requirements [as specified in the Eligibility section of the Outside Studies Program (Higher Education) Policy] and selection criteria [as specified in the Selection Criteria section of the Outside Studies Program (Higher Education) Procedure];

-- proposed absences of employees on an OSP in any semester will not exceed the limit set by the Deputy Vice-Chancellor (Academic) which would not normally be more than two employees per Faculty per Teaching Period; and
+- proposed absences of employees on an OSP in any semester will not exceed the limit set by the Deputy Vice-Chancellor (Academic) which would not normally be more than two employees per School per Teaching Period; and

 - The role of the Deputy Vice-Chancellor (Academic) in the approval procedure, in consultation with the Dean, involves: